cartalyst/stripe/introduction/installation.md

 		}
 	]

+Since the package is not yet marked as stable, you'll need to set the minimum stability to `dev` on your `composer.json` file:

+	"minimum-stability": "dev"

 > **Note:** Make sure that after the required changes your `composer.json` file is valid by running `composer validate`.

 ## Install the dependencies